Differentially Private Covariance Revisited: Experiments

 \section{Experiments}

-We conducted experiments to evaluate our algorithms on both synthetic and real-world datasets.
+We conducted experiments\footnote{The code can be found at \url{https://github.com/hkustDB/PrivateCovariance}.} to evaluate our algorithms on both synthetic and real-world datasets.
 We compare $\mathrm{SeparateCov}$ and $\mathrm{AdaptiveCov}$ against $\mathrm{GaussCov}$~\cite{dwork2014analyze}, $\mathrm{EMCov}$~\cite{amin2019differentially}.
 We implemented $\mathrm{EMCov}$ in Python following the pseudo-code provided in \cite{amin2019differentially} and the descriptions of the sampling algorithm in \cite{kent2018new}.
-We also tested $\mathrm{CoinPress}$~\cite{biswas2020coinpress}, but since it is designed to minimize the Mahalanobis error, it does not perform well when measured in Frobenius error; as such we omit it from the reported results.
+We also tested $\mathrm{CoinPress}$~\cite{biswas2020coinpress}, but since it is designed to minimize the Mahalanobis error, it does not perform well when measured in Frobenius error.
+The two distance measures coincide when $\mathbf{\Sigma}$ is well-conditioned but in this case, $\mathrm{CoinPress}$ degenerates into $\mathrm{GaussCov}$.
+Therefore, we omit it from the reported results.
 As a baseline, we include returning a zero matrix, which has error $O(\tr)$, hence a trivial trace-sensitive algorithm.
-In all of the experiments below, the $(\varepsilon,\delta)$-DP version of $\mathrm{EMCov}$ will be used, where we fix $\delta = 1e^{-10}$ and compose its steps for eigenvector estimation using advanced composition. $\varepsilon$ is set according to the relationship described in Section~\ref{sec:dp} between $\rho$-zCDP and $(\varepsilon,\delta)$-DP.
 When $\mathrm{rad}(\X)$ is much smaller than $1$, it is unfair for $\mathrm{GaussCov}$ and $\mathrm{EMCov}$, so we scale all datasets such that $0.5\leq\mathrm{rad}(\X)\leq1$.
 As a result, we do not need the step to obtain a private radius in $\mathrm{AdaptiveCov}$, either.
-Each experiment is repeated 50 times, and we report the average error.~\footnote{All code can be found at \url{https://github.com/OpenCode2022/PrivateCovariance}.} Furthermore, we have also conducted experiments under pure-DP and the results can be found in the end.
+Each experiment is repeated 50 times, and we report the average error.
+Furthermore, we have also conducted experiments under pure-DP and the results can be found in the end.